SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints.md

-For more details about the sets of APIs available on the SharePoint 2013 platform, see  [Choose the right API set in SharePoint 2013](http://msdn.microsoft.com/library/f36645da-77c5-47f1-a2ca-13d4b62b320d%28Office.15%29.aspx).
-For information about how to use the other client APIs, see  [Complete basic operations using JavaScript library code in SharePoint 2013](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md),  [Complete basic operations using JavaScript library code in SharePoint 2013](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md), and  [Build Windows Phone apps that access SharePoint 2013](http://msdn.microsoft.com/library/36681335-f772-4499-8445-f94481bc18e7%28Office.15%29.aspx).
+For more details about the sets of APIs available on the SharePoint platform, see  [Choose the right API set in SharePoint](http://msdn.microsoft.com/library/f36645da-77c5-47f1-a2ca-13d4b62b320d%28Office.15%29.aspx).
+For information about how to use the other client APIs, see  [Complete basic operations using JavaScript library code in SharePoint](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md),  [Complete basic operations using JavaScript library code in SharePoint](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md), and  [Build Windows Phone apps that access SharePoint](http://msdn.microsoft.com/library/36681335-f772-4499-8445-f94481bc18e7%28Office.15%29.aspx).

-## HTTP operations in SharePoint 2013 REST services
+## HTTP operations in SharePoint REST services
 <a name="HTTPOps"> </a>

-The endpoints in the SharePoint 2013 REST service correspond to the types and members in the SharePoint client object models.
+The endpoints in the SharePoint REST service correspond to the types and members in the SharePoint client object models.
 By using HTTP requests, you can use these REST endpoints to perform typical CRUD ( **Create**,  **Read**,  **Update**, and  **Delete**) operations against SharePoint entities, such as lists and sites.